 3. Disable Mobile Data and NFC

 Some users suggest disabling Mobile Data and NFC while using Bluetooth.
 That seems to help address the problem at hand but we weren’t able to replicate it.
-The reasoning behind this is that other sensors and antennas activity causes conflict with Bluetooth.
+The reasoning behind this is that other sensors and antenna activity causes conflict with Bluetooth.
 By default, this shouldn’t be an issue but it seemingly is.

 You can disable Mobile Data and NFC from the Quick Access menu above the Notification bar.
-If that doesn’t help, we suggest resetting network settings on your Android.
+If that doesn’t help, we suggest resetting the network settings on your Android.

 4. Reset Network Settings